How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Program Structure and Design

-Most MSN degree programs are two years, with part-time programs lasting about three years.
-Students pursuing a career as a Certified Nurse-Midwife in North Carolina can expect their program to include a competency-based curriculum focused on didactic and clinical components: didactic coursework and clinical rotations.
+Most MSN degree programs are two years in length, with part-time programs typically lasting approximately three years.
+Students pursuing a career as a Certified Nurse-Midwife in North Carolina can expect their program to include a competency-based curriculum that focuses on both didactic and clinical components, comprising didactic coursework and clinical rotations.

 Didactic Coursework